Songfang-j/Google_data_analytics_capstone_study_1/README.md

 ## Prepare
 The Data that we require for analysis has been made available publicly and can be downloaded from [trip_data](https://divvy-tripdata.s3.amazonaws.com/index.html).
 This data has been claimed appropriate by Google so the validation and credibility are verified.
-I have chosen the data for 12 months from 2020-04 to 2021-03, The data is named in the format YYYYMM and is listed in the trip_data.
-I have downloaded the data in a folder and stored it.
+I have chosen the data for 3 months from 2020-04 to 2020-06, The data is named in the format YYYYMM and is listed in the trip_data.
+I have downloaded the data in a folder extracted it and stored the .csv files on a folder.
 The data is provided by Motivation International Inc under the [License](https://ride.divvybikes.com/data-license-agreement).
-The data respects the user's privacy as it doesn't use any personal identifiable information.
+The data respects the user's privacy as it doesn't use any user's personal identifiable information.
 The data has columns that will help me to compare users and the differences in how they use the bikes.
 Every single dataset contains the same column which shows us that it is organized.

 ## Process
-The 12 datasets will be combined into one for easier manipulation, and cleaning of data.
+The 3 datasets will be combined into one for easier manipulation, and cleaning of data.
 I will be choosing MySQL to analyze this project as Excel is unable to manage large amounts of data.